-- Reagent, in this case “Fast Blue B”
+- Reagent, in this case, “Fast Blue B”

 - Eluent.
 We used Chloroform in this analysis

-- Blotting Paper, Eppendorf tubes, glass jar, Pyrex tray, pasteur pipette , graphite pencil
+- Blotting Paper, Eppendorf tubes, glass jar, Pyrex tray, Pasteur pipette, graphite pencil

-Before starting, we should know be aware of the basic security measures in laboratories when using chemicals, and of course follow them.
+Before starting, we should be aware of the basic security measures in laboratories when using chemicals, and of course, follow them.
 Also, this goes for any kind of experiment, you should try to do it in place as clean and sterile as possible, thus avoiding contamination that could alter or distort the results of the test.

 For the preparation, you should mix 1ml of solvent (Hexane) for each 0.1 gr of cannabis sample in an Eppendorf tube.
 Shake for 20 seconds and let it rest a minimum of 3 minutes before continuing.
-During the whole process, our partner warns us of the importance of a correct and cautious labeling of each sample, because otherwise it’s easy to get confused and mix up results in case you want to make several analyses.
-Once the sample is prepared, collect 0.2 micro-liter with the micro-pipette and deposit them in the point that we have previously marked with the pencil on the underside of the plate.
-For our analysis, we will use a plate for each four phenotypes of Fruity Jack / Jack el Frutero to be tested, using a total of two plates per 8 samples.
+During the whole process, our partner warns us of the importance of correct and cautious labelling of each sample, because otherwise, it’s easy to get confused and mix up results in case you want to make several analyses.
+Once the sample is prepared, collect 0.2 micro-litre with the micro-pipette and deposit them in the point that we have previously marked with the pencil on the underside of the plate.
+For our analysis, we will use a plate for each of the four phenotypes of Fruity Jack / Jack el Frutero to be tested, using a total of two plates per 8 samples.
 We put the eight micro-drops on the two plates (4+4), so we already have our samples prepared for the next step.

 Decarboxylation and analysis of the sample

 Now, we must proceed to decarboxylate the samples.
 To do this, we place the two plates with the eight droplets in a Pyrex tray, which we put in the oven at 120-140°C during 5-10 minutes.
 Then, we will prepare two glass jars (one for each plate) filling each of them with 2ml of chloroform.
-With great care place the plates inside the jars so that only the underside of the plates – where the droplets are – is in contact with the eluent.
-It’s important to observe how the eluent is abdorbed by the plate; in case it doesn’t do it in a uniform way, we probably should discard the results of this sample; this is often the case when old or damaged plates are used.
-When the chloroform has rose up, it leaves a trace in the form of spots (still not visible) for each of the main cannabinoids.
-Later on, these spots will indicate us the approximate percentages of each cannabinoid in each sample.
+With great care place the plates inside the jars so that only the underside of the plates - where the droplets are - is in contact with the eluent.
+It’s important to observe how the eluent is absorbed by the plate; in case it doesn’t do it in a uniform way, we probably should discard the results of this sample; this is often the case when old or damaged plates are used.
+When the chloroform has risen up, it leaves a trace in the form of spots (still not visible) for each of the main cannabinoids.
+Later on, these spots will indicate the approximate percentages of each cannabinoid in each sample.

 Now all you have to do is soaking each plate in the tray for just two seconds (you also can spray the mixture over it, but it’s much better for your health to submerge them, even if you use more liquid).
-Take it out and leave it again on the blotting paper, always in vertical position and with the spots at the bottom.
-After a few seconds, a number of spots will appear along the plates, showing the presence – or absence – of certain cannabinoids (THC, CBD, CBN, CBG, THCV, CBC), as well as its approximate content.
-Each cannabinoid has its own colour and position on the plate, so it’s easy to know if a specific cannabinoid is present in the sample.
+Take it out and leave it again on the blotting paper, always in a vertical position and with the spots at the bottom.
+After a few seconds, a number of spots will appear along the plates, showing the presence - or absence - of certain cannabinoids (CBD, CBN, THC, THCV, CBG, CBC), as well as its approximate content.
+Each cannabinoid has its own colour and position on the plate, so it's easy to know if a specific cannabinoid is present in the sample.
 Its content is determined by measuring the diameter of the spot and comparing it with a conversion table that will give us an approximate content (%).
 We use the table included in the cannabinoid test kit from Alpha-Cat.

 Conclusions on the thin-layer chromatography